hbuurmei/asl_trunk/docs/index.md

 Some details on the design/features of the robot.

-Ideally a picture as well.
+BOM?
+CAD?
+Pictures?
 May need to be re-taken.

 ## Using the Trunk robot
+Here goes a summary of how to use the robot, e.g. how to start the robot, how to control it, etc.